Back end: Vercel hosting

 Similarly to Netlify, Vercel has built-in DNS management and free SSL certificates and you can fully automate your deployment process with GitHub.
 Vercel can also continuously monitor your (main) branch and deploy a new version every time this branch is changed.

-Another similarity is that Vercel can't monitor your project automatically so we will implement another github actions workaround.
+Another similarity is that Vercel can't monitor your project automatically so we will implement another GitHub actions workaround.

-For your personal projects, you can simply set up a connection to the github project and let it monitor your main branch.
+For your personal projects, you can simply set up a connection to the GitHub project and let it monitor your main branch.

 # Setting up Vercel

-Now, let's create a new Vercel project.
+Let's create a new Vercel project.

 Go to vercel.com (opens new window) and Sign up with your GitHub account

-When asked for, chooseHobby
+When asked for, chooseHobbyas plan type.

 Next, choose 'Continue with GitHub'.

-- Go to your account settings
+Go to your account settings using the ellipsis icon at the bottom left

 Select Tokens in the sidebar